;

 The key to avoiding dental white spots during orthodontic treatment is oral hygiene.

-• Brush twice a day with fluoride toothpaste!
-It's very important to keep your teeth clean and free of plaque buildup.
+- Brush your teeth twice a day with fluoride toothpaste, and do it right!
+Plaque is the main culprit.
+So, it's crucial to keep your teeth clean and free of plaque buildup.

-• Ask your dentist if you can use fluoride supplements like fluoridated gel or mouthwash.
+- Ask your dentist if you can use fluoride supplements like fluoridated gel or mouthwash, or any other alternative.
 Fluoride can help strengthen your enamel, reduce bacteria growth, decrease mouth acidity, and remineralize early lesions.

 3. After braces wear